iosifsp/Getting-and-Cleaning-Data-Course-Project/codebook.md

 # Instruction list

-Step1 -> Get the names of all raw dataset variables\n Step2 -> Read the trainActivity and create a vector from the y_train.txt file Step3 -> Read the trainsubjects from and create a vector from the subject_train.txt file Step4 -> read the Train Data Frame from X_train.txt file Step5 -> Add to the Train Data Frame the Column Activity and add the values of the trainActivity Vector Step6 -> Add to the Train Data Frame the Column SubjectCode and add the values of the trainsubject vector Step7 -> Read the testsubjects from and create a vector from the subject_test.txt file Step8 -> read the Test Data Frame from X_test.txt file Step9 -> Add to the Test Data Frame the Column Activity and add the values of the testActivity Vector Step10 -> Add to the Test Data Frame the Column SubjectCode and add the values of the testsubject vector Step11 -> Add Train and Test Data Set to one DataSet Step12 -> create a newDataset with only the variables of mean and stantard deviation and mean Freqency Step13 -> Transform Activity variable from character to factor Step14 -> relevel the Activity variable with the levels WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING Step15 -> Substitute the "." with "_" in the names variable of the new dataset Step16 -> Melt the last dataset with id variables SubjectCode and Activity Step17 -> recast the molten dataset with id variables SubjectCode and Activity calculating the avarage values creating the final dataset
+Step1 -> Get the names of all raw dataset variables

+Step2 -> Read the trainActivity and create a vector from the y_train.txt file

+Step3 -> Read the trainsubjects from and create a vector from the subject_train.txt file

+Step4 -> read the Train Data Frame from X_train.txt file

+Step5 -> Add to the Train Data Frame the Column Activity and add the values of the trainActivity Vector

+Step6 -> Add to the Train Data Frame the Column SubjectCode and add the values of the trainsubject vector

+Step7 -> Read the testsubjects from and create a vector from the subject_test.txt file

+Step8 -> read the Test Data Frame from X_test.txt file

+Step9 -> Add to the Test Data Frame the Column Activity and add the values of the testActivity Vector

+Step10 -> Add to the Test Data Frame the Column SubjectCode and add the values of the testsubject vector

+Step11 -> Add Train and Test Data Set to one DataSet

+Step12 -> create a newDataset with only the variables of mean and stantard deviation and mean Freqency

+Step13 -> Transform Activity variable from character to factor

+Step14 -> relevel the Activity variable with the levels WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING

+Step15 -> Substitute the "." with "_" in the names variable of the new dataset

+Step16 -> Melt the last dataset with id variables SubjectCode and Activity

+Step17 -> recast the molten dataset with id variables SubjectCode and Activity calculating the avarage values creating the final dataset

 Step18 -> save the final data set to MyTidyData.txt